mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

         * Change `gcd` converting constructor Constraint to a Mandate

-        * Add Example in the wording section that uses `is_sufficiently_aligned` to check the pointer overalignment precondition
+        * Add Example in the wording section that uses `is_sufficiently_aligned` to check the pointer over-alignment precondition

-        * Add Example in the wording section that uses `aligned_alloc` to create an overaligned allocation, to show that `aligned_accessor` exists as part of a system
+        * Add Example in the wording section that uses `aligned_alloc` to create an over-aligned allocation, to show that `aligned_accessor` exists as part of a system

         * Add an `explicit` constructor from default_accessor,